Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Conclusions

 A propagating phonon wave-packet is induced by some kind of brute-force method that inscribes a driving frequency.
 Together with the standing kink this serves as initial condition when solving the full time-dependent wave-equation.
 By selecting the starting point of the wave-packet, we consider the cases in which it approaches the kink from positive or negative spatial infinity separately.
-The phonons are partially reflected and/or transmitted, depending on the lattice spacing, $h$.
+The phonons are partially reflected and/or transmitted, depending on $h$.
 For large values of $h$, phonons are always reflected from the kink, regardless of the direction of motion.
-However, for moderate values of $h$, both transmission and reflection is observed.
+However, for moderate values of $h$, both transmission and reflection are observed.
 In cases with transmission and reflection, the former dominates for large frequencies and the latter for small ones when the phonons come from the left.
-For phonons scattering from the right it is the other way round.
+For phonons scattering from the right, it is the other way round.

+These new features of the phonon-kink interaction might have many applications for topological states of buckled graphene membranes whose interactions with the lattice structure have recently been studied in Ref.~\cite{PhysRevB.103.224312}.
+We conjecture that these states act as obstacles for optical phonons (at large values of $h$) but are more transparent for acoustic phonons (at moderate or small values of $h$).

 Since the Peierls-Nabarro free set-up allows the kink to be placed anywhere along the lattice, the wave-packet should be capable of repelling or attracting the kink.
-Indeed we observe that the kink is repelled when the phonons come from the left side.
-Yet, the effect is small as measured by the velocity of the final kink configuration.
-There also is a marginal attraction when the phonons come from the right hand side of the kink.
-Such behaviors were also observed in the $\phi^4$ model, both for the discretized \cite{PhysRevE.96.042109} and continuum \cite{Abdelhady.IJMPA.2011} versions.
+Indeed, we observe that the kink is repelled when the phonons come from the left side.
+However, the effect is small, as measured by the velocity of the final kink configuration.
+Additionally, there is a marginal attraction when the phonons come from that side of the kink where the continuum fluctuations have the larger mass.
+Similar behaviors were also observed in the $\phi^4$ model, both for the discretized \cite{PhysRevE.96.042109} and continuum \cite{Abdelhady.IJMPA.2011} versions.

 For future investigations, it would be particularly interesting to consider the scattering of large amplitude waves from a symmetric or asymmetric soliton.
 Several new interesting phenomena, such as soliton acceleration, the creation of multiple soliton and anti-soliton pairs, and resonant energy pumping, could eventually be observed \cite{Evazzade2018-fi,Moradi.EPJB.2022}.